AnneliKlamas/test-converter/backend/README.md

 When multiple choice question then in MOODLE every correct answer gives 100/nrOfCorrectAnswers and every incorrect answer gives
 -100/nrOfCorrectAnswers.
 In COURSERA it is behaving as "no partial credit".

+Answer option need to start with letter or number followed by colon ':' or closing parenthesis ')'

+Correct answer should be marked wit '*'.
+Example: "*A) answer option text".
+Also multiple symbols will work: "   ** * 1: answer option text".